Why borg and borg.com?

-As you might already know, borg is the short version of cyborg, itself a shortened combination of the term “cybernetic organism.”
+As you probably already know, borg is the short form of cyborg, itself a shortened combination of the term “cybernetic organism.”
 At its core a cybernetic organism is the juxtaposition between the present and the future—the evolved organic meets future technology, usually technology meant to enhance, improve or replace a biological function.
 Today people with loss of limbs or other functions benefit from cybernetic improvements that didn’t exist just decades ago.
 The seemingly unlimited boundaries and implications of these technologies have been pursued throughout popular fiction for years.

 My first encounter with the concept of a cybernetic organism is like many peoples’—Steve Austin, the Six Million Dollar Man.
 In fact, the original working title of SMDM was Cyborg.
 Back in the 1970s one of my favorite toys and the first of many large action figures was this astronaut from the TV series.
 He was the perfect archetype and a great introduction to the borg concept for kids back then.
 He explored both the good and the bad of mixing technology with biology, usually through the struggle he and his friend Jaime Sommers “The Bionic Woman” experienced adapting to these new enhancements.
 Ultimately in science fiction a lot of time is spent focused on the pitfalls of this mix—Terminators dehumanize us.
 Robocop and Darth Vader ultimately lose their human selves.
 But let’s face it, the benefits can be amazing.